clonar714-jpg/clonar/README.md

 ## 🎯 Key Architectural Highlights for Extraordinary Reasoning

+flowchart TB
-Clonar's core innovation is its **8-Stage Reasoning Loop**.
-This isn't a simple concatenation of steps, but a dynamically conditioning, iterative process: flowchart TB subgraph entry ["Client to API"]
+  subgraph entry ["Client to API"]
     A["GET /api/query/stream <br/> (build QueryContext, session, memory)"]